ProofSuite/private-geth-chain/README.md

+# Private Cryptofiat Playground

+This version of the private Geth comes with the Cryptofiat contracts already deployed

+Network ID: 8888
+CryptoDollar: 0x080ad9df9d0dc7e3d7335563e35c1ffd7b9cf8b4
+CryptoFiatHub: 0xe697df331dc3dec15cca00196d68094e5f1dfb3e
+Rewards: 0x132cd9073785489134b1bd1ff9d80d00c7795d3d
+Store: 0xbf3a2acc78b6c339e9d4afc3466ec4abfd5f4bca

 # Geth Local Setup
-This repository provides a few utilities to setup a local private ethereum chain as well as a few javascript functions that can be used to interact with your local chain.
+This repository also provides a few utilities to setup a local private ethereum chain as well as a few javascript functions that can be used to interact with your local chain.

 ## Requirements :
 - OSX or Linux